South Cambridgeshire schools step up effort to raise awareness for mental health

 Gill Davies, Head Teacher at Barrington CofE Primary School, said: “The mental health of our whole school community is of paramount importance to Barrington CofE Primary School.
 We are thrilled to be working with YMCA Trinity Group to provide a whole school approach to wellbeing and offer pathways into specialist support for those that need extra help.”

-YMCA Trinity Group offers a range of mental health services to schools in Northamptonshire, Cambridgeshire, Peterborough and Suffolk.
-Since April 2015, the charity has supported 1200 children and young people with therapeutic support to tackle their mental health needs, and trained over 3300 staff.
+We offer a range of mental health services to schools in Northamptonshire, Cambridgeshire, Peterborough and Suffolk.
+Since April 2015, YMCA Trinity Group has supported 1200 children and young people with therapeutic support to tackle their mental health needs, and trained over 3300 staff.

 More information is also available on our Mental Health Support for Schools page.